 Sprinters are local all station stopping services.
 Funny enough, the travel time is the same as the regular intercity trains (1h15min).
 That seems odd, but it's because they take a different (shorter) route.

-However, they stop every few minutes, have less comfortable seating, and sometimes have no toilet.
+However, they stop every few minutes, have less comfortable seating, and sometimes these trains have no toilet.
 We would not recommend them for travel between Amsterdam and Rotterdam.
 They're meant for local short distances.